tegorman13/Dissertation/docs/Manuscript/output/Dissertation_gfm.md

 effects of training variability on extrapolation performance in a visuomotor function learning task, but with reversed training and testing bands.
 Similar to Experiment 1, the Varied group exhibited poorer performance during training and testing.
-However unlike experiment 1, the Varied and Constant groups did not show a significant difference in their discrimination between bands.
+However, unlike experiment 1, the Varied and Constant groups did not show a significant difference in their discrimination between bands.